jiteshsaini/robotics-level-4/README.md

 2. Installed Apache, PHP, the GPIO library, the camera stack, and the speech and audio tools.
 3. Installed the TensorFlow Lite runtime (`ai-edge-litert`) and OpenCV.
+4. Fetched the code and models into `/var/www/html`.
+5. Enabled the camera interface — `camera_auto_detect=1` in
+   `/boot/firmware/config.txt`.
+Along with a new kernel, this is why a run sometimes ends by asking for a reboot.
+6. Generated a self-signed certificate and switched on https, which the phone-sensor pages require.
-4. Installed Coral USB Accelerator support — harmless if you do not have one.
+7. Installed Coral USB Accelerator support — harmless if you do not have one.
-5. Fetched the code and models into `/var/www/html`.
-6. Gave the web server the group memberships and file ownership it needs.
+8. Gave the web server the group memberships and file ownership it needs.
-7. Generated a self-signed certificate and switched on https, which the phone-sensor pages require.

 The GPIO library is `rpi-lgpio` rather than the older `RPi.GPIO`, because the older one does not work on a Raspberry Pi 5. `raspi-gpio` was removed from